gsahonero/gsahonero.github.io/_pages/about.md

 - LaTeX and IEEE format - UCB (many versions)

 # Invited Talks
 - *2022.11*, I was invited to participate in the "¿Qué ingenierías y tecnologías para cuál paz?" conversation.
-This event is organized by the Grupo de investigación en tecnología e innovación para el desarrollo comunitario from Universidad Nacional de Colombia (UNAL).
+This event is organized by the Grupo de investigación en tecnología e innovación para el desarrollo comunitario from Universidad Nacional de Colombia (UNAL). <a href="https://investigacion.unal.edu.co/boletin/notas-boletin-un-investiga/news/ciclo-de-dialogos-que-ingenierias-y-tecnologias-para-cual-paz/" target="_blank">See more here.</a>

 # Disclaimer